HunorMarton/svg-tutorial/src/content/svg/data-driven-diagram.md

 component: Diagram
 ---

 SVGs also work well with frontend libraries.
-Here's an example of a React component that generates a data-driven diagram.
-In this example we both generating a list of rectangles to create a column diagram based on some arbitrary data and we also generate a series of coordinates for a polyline.
+Here’s an example of a React component that generates a data-driven diagram.
+In this example we have two things.
+We are generating a list of rectangles to create a column diagram based on some arbitrary data.
+And we also generate a series of coordinates for a polyline.

 For simple use cases, you can code your own diagram like this.
 But if you need more complex diagrams then check out the <a href="https://d3js.org/">D3 library</a>.
 The D3 library uses SVG under to hood to create all sorts of diagrams.